I remember how excited I felt…

 Key Principles: Priced at less than a dinner meal.
 Provides a complete solution to one problem.
 Is high quality and includes related high quality bonuses.

-Example From My Business: When I made the decision back in 2012 to create a brand new range of products I had a clear vision for three front end ebooks (I called them eguides) that I wanted to make available to my blog audience.
+Example From My Business: When I made the decision back in 2012 to create a brand new range of products I had a clear vision for three front end ebooks (I called them eguides) that I wanted to make available to my audience.
 I felt I had enough experience, proven results and content available to teach people about productivity/mindset, buying and selling websites and blog traffic.

 2. Front End Subscription